 In the following short Q&A session, the decision panel challenged their solution as well as their commitment to pursue an entrepreneurial shift in their well-established corporate careers.

 dwins was second to present.

 The progress they have made since the hackathon was remarkable.
 They showcased a crystal clear value proposition for the MVP: contract management including cancellation and recommendations for contract optimization.
 In the meantime, they presented a compelling vision with extended feature backlog and clear monetization options.

 After the presentations, the management panel took some time to discuss behind closed doors.
 It was a tough call to make, but we understand that for the teams being fast is a crucial success factor and they needed certainty about the bank’s further intention.

 For FinChild, the panel decided not to partner with the team mainly because the concept didn’t prove to be a strong dbAPI use case and therefore did not fit the bank’s strategic agenda perfectly.

 Nevertheless, FinChild assured us, they would pursue bringing their solution to market.
 We want to encourage them to do so and wish them the best of success.

-For dwins, the panel intends to fund them according to their proposal.
+For dwins, the panel intends to collaborate with the startup.
 In the next days we will sit together to work out the details.
-We look forward to this collaboration and to the milestone to bring the first dbAPI based solution to our customers.
+We look forward to this opportunity and to the milestone to bring the first dbAPI based solution to our customers.